 Also known as: Traveler's diarrhea - E. coli, Food poisoning - E. coli, E. coli diarrhea or Hamburger disease

-- Meat or poultry can come into contact with the normal bacteria from the intestines of an animal while it is being processed
+- Meat or poultry may come into contact with normal bacteria from the intestines of an animal while it is being processed.

-- Water used during growing or shipping can contain manure or human waste
+- Water used during growing or shipping may contain animal or human waste.

-- Unsafe food handling or preparation in grocery stores, restaurants, or homes
+- Unsafe food handling or preparation may occur in grocery stores, restaurants, or homes.

-- Any food prepared using cooking utensils, cutting boards, and other tools that were not fully cleaned
+- Food prepared using unclean cooking utensils, cutting boards, or other tools

 - Raw fruits or vegetables that have not been washed well

-- Raw vegetable or fruit juices and dairy (look for the word "pasteurized")
+- Raw vegetable or fruit juices and dairy products

 - Undercooked meats or eggs